timhealey3/7-hour-project/README.md

 I like to build project, but I'm relatively busy.
 So I decided I would create one project every week.
 Exploring new technology and ideas.
 Spending one hour a day on the project.
 Thus each project roughly takes 7 hours.

 ## Projects so far:
-- Week 1: Do I need a jacket? https://github.com/timhealey3/do-i-need-a-jacket | Using an MCP Server to talk with my arduino board to read data from its sensors
+- **Week 1**: Do I need a jacket? https://github.com/timhealey3/do-i-need-a-jacket | Using an MCP Server to talk with my arduino board to read data from its sensors
-- Week 2: Do you want to watch NHL games from your terminal?
+- **Week 2**: Do you want to watch NHL games from your terminal?
 Keep track of all stats of ongoing games with this terminal app https://github.com/timhealey3/nhl-track